 VA has an online resource called AboutFace which allows you to watch videos of veterans explaining the process of realizing they had PTSD, seeking help and receiving treatment.

 You can also use the Lifeline for Vets helpline where you call and talk to another veteran who went through a similar situation.
 The helpline has been in operation for 21 years and has answered over 250,000 calls.

 Veterans Pension Program

-The Veterans Pension program is a monetary supplement that is provided to help low income veterans who were active during wartime.
-Eligible veterans would have served in active duty for at least 90 days with at least one of those days being in wartime.
+The Veterans Pension program is a monetary supplement that is provided to help low-income veterans who were active during wartime.
+Eligible veterans would have served on active duty for at least 90 days with at least one of those days being in wartime.
 Veterans serving after September 7th, 1980 must have served for 24 months in which they are ordered to active duty.
 Although, there are some exceptions to that rule.